Frequently Asked Questions

 3.1 What are microbial volatile organic compounds?

-hey are evaporating due to their low molecular weight (<300D), boiling point and high vapure pressure under ambient temperature (20oC, 101.3 kPa, defined by NIST, USA).
-Due to their low boiling point, such compounds can readily transform from liquid phase to gaseous phaase or from solid phase to gas phase (sublimation).
-VOCs can travel fr from from their source and pass through atmosphere, soil and water.
+they are evaporating due to their low molecular weight (<300D), boiling point and high vapure pressure under ambient temperature (20oC, 101.3 kPa, defined by NIST, USA).
+Due to their low boiling point, such compounds can readily transform from liquid phase to gaseous phase or from solid phase to gas phase (sublimation).
+VOCs can travel from their source and pass through atmosphere, soil and water.
 Due to their low-to-moderate hydrophilicity, VOCs can dissolve in water and disperse at the air-water-interphase, excerting their infochemical effects widely, temporally and spatially.
-These compounds derive from the secondary metabolism (Achyuthan et al. Metabolites 7, 2017)

 3.2 What is a functional group?